MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/safety-system-message-templates.md

+---
+title: Safety system message templates
+titleSuffix: Azure OpenAI Service
+description: This article contains recommended safety system messages for your generative AI systems, to help reduce the propensity of harm in various concern areas. ms.service: azure-ai-openai ms.topic: conceptual ms.date: 09/20/2024 ms.custom:
+manager: nitinme
+author: PatrickFarley
+ms.author: pafarley
+---

-# Safety System Message Templates
+# Safety system message templates

 This article contains recommended safety system messages for your generative AI systems, to help reduce the propensity of harm in various concern areas.
-Before you begin evaluating and integrating your safety system messages, visit the [Safety System Message documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/system-message) to get started.
+Before you begin evaluating and integrating your safety system messages, visit the [Safety System Message documentation](/azure/ai-services/openai/concepts/system-message) to get started.

-Please note using a safety system message is one of many techniques that can be used for mitigations risks in AI systems, and different from [Azure AI Content Safety](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/overview).
+Please note using a safety system message is one of many techniques that can be used for mitigations risks in AI systems, and different from [Azure AI Content Safety](/azure/ai-services/content-safety/overview).

 ## Recommended system messages